Please visit my Homepage: https://mdkzaman.com/

 Along with my PhD I did summer internships at Intel Corporation and Accenture Technology Lab.
-At Intel, I worked to analyze the performance bottleneck of the TensorFlow framework. to improve the performance on Intel CPU and make the TensorFlow framework scalable.
-As a research intern at Accenture for summer-2017, I analyzed various explainable artificial methods to produce human-understandable explanation from deep learning algorithms.
+At Intel, I worked to analyze the performance bottleneck of the TensorFlow framework on Intel CPU and make the framework scalable (multi-node).
+As a research intern at Accenture for summer-2017, I analyzed various explainable AI (XAI) methods to produce human-understandable explanation.

 I have MS in Computer science and have achieved Big and Smart Data Graduate certificate from Wright State University.
 I completed Deep Learning Specialization on Coursera.
 Certificate link: https://www.coursera.org/account/accomplishments/specialization/39UJH6YRBFZN

 My research interest lies at the intersection of Machine Learning and Semantic Web.
 Specifically, my focus is to use semantic web technologies to explain the automated decision made by black box AI systems in a human-understandable way.
 By combining semantic background knowledge and statistical methods, I am trying to create human understandable explanation from the excellent but opaque decision achieved by machine learning algorithms.
 Previously I have worked to make ontology editing easier and for that, I have developed 2 plugins (OWLAx and ROWL) for linked data analysis.

 Research Interests includes but not limited to: Artificial Intelligence, Semantic Web, Linked Data

 Analyze Data by connecting it with the context makes data more interpretable and valuable, rather than analyzing it as a discrete item.
 We can connect data with the knowledge graph to make more sense from it, and guide the data exploration to identify extra information.
 I am building methods and tools to make data analysis based on the knowledge graph.
 This work splits into two separate grant projects, EMERALD and ReSIDUE.